arkin0x/cyberspace/readme.md

 If the remaining Derezz power is negative or zero, it has no effect.

 By these rules, the tip of a broken movement chain will never have temporal armor.
 Drift events are essentially permanent, so a broken movement chain will remain vulnerable as long as the operator has not been killed.
-Once Derezzed, an operator starts fresh with a new movement chain at their home coordinate and no prior chains can be targeted.
+Once Derezzed, an operator starts fresh with a new movement chain at their home coordinate and no chains prior to the Derezz event can be targeted any more.

 **Armor**.
 An operator may publish a kind 10087 "Armor" PoW event.
 The valid PoW in this event is subtracted from any incoming Derezz as a defensive measure.